benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 ### Step 1: Request Checkout Preview

-Execute a request to the *Request a Checkout Preview* endpoint to make sure that the checkout details are accurate and that the process can proceed to the payment steps.
+Execute a request to the [Request a Checkout Preview](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-preview-request-checkout-preview-put){:target="blank"} endpoint to make sure that the checkout details are accurate and that the process can proceed to the payment steps.

 The API ensures that the products, shipping method(s), and shipping address(es) are valid based on Nike pricing and address rules.
 You can also get product pricing, sales tax, shipping fee and tax, and checkout subtotals in the response.

 #### Can I Skip This?

-Is it not required to execute a request to *Request Checkout Preview* in order for the consumer to complete their purchase.
-However, it is recommended to do the preview to increase the chances of a successful checkout.
+Is it not required to execute a request to [Request a Checkout Preview](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-preview-request-checkout-preview-put){:target="blank"} in order for the consumer to complete their purchase.
+However, it is recommended to increase the chance of a successful checkout.

 Use the Checkout Preview response to display the final payment amount to the consumer.
-Once the consumer confirms the payment method details and selects 'Place Order', there will be a better chance of success.
+Once the consumer confirms the payment method details and selects 'Place Order' (for example), there will be a better chance of success.

 >**TIP:** For more context, see a step-by-step example of all the requests in a checkout in the diagram in the [Best Practices](#best-practices) section of this document.
 For more info about Payment, see [Adding Payment to Your Experience](/doc/commerce/payment/api_payment.html).

 ### Step 2: Retrieve Checkout Preview Job

-After calling *Request Checkout Preview* and receiving a HTTP 202 response, execute a request to *Retrieve Checkout Preview Job* using the same checkout ID to check the status of your job.
+After calling [Request a Checkout Preview](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-preview-request-checkout-preview-put){:target="blank"} and receiving a HTTP 202 response, execute a request to [Retrieve Checkout Preview Job](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-preview-retrieve-checkout-preview-job-get-1){:target="blank"} using the same checkout ID to check the status of your job.

 To know if the job is done, check the value of the **status** field in the response body as follows: